ErlingSigurdson/Billy/README.md

 - indicator LED control pin (`WIFI_INDICATOR_LED_PIN`);
 - load mode (`INVERTED_OUTPUT`).
 2. Make sure your Arduino IDE (or Arduino SDK for a third-party IDE) has an appropriate core for [ESP32](https://github.com/espressif/arduino-esp32) or [ESP8266](https://github.com/esp8266/Arduino) by Espressif Systems.
-3. Compile sketch and upload the sketch.[^2]
+3. Compile the sketch and upload it to your device.[^2]
 4. Turn on your device and connect to it by a cable (through USB-UART adapter or, if suppored, UART over native USB).
-5. Send command `AT+SETLOAD=TOGGLE` twice and make sure that load control pin's logical level changes every time (load turns ON and OFF).
+5. Send command `AT+SETLOAD=TOGGLE` twice and make sure that Billy switches the current load status.
 6. Send command `AT+SETLOCALSSID=<value>` to specify your local Wi-Fi network SSID.
-7. Send command `AT+SETLOCALPSWD=<value>` to specify your local Wi-Fi network access password.
+7. Send command `AT+SETLOCALPSWD=<value>` to specify your local Wi-Fi network access point password.
 8. Send command `AT+SETLOCALPORT=<value>` to specify port number to be used by your device as a local TCP server.
-9. Reset your device or send command `AT+RSTLOCALCONN`.
-Make sure you device has established a connection to your local Wi-Fi network (watch UART terminal and indicator LED).
-Remember of write down printed local IP address (you can use `AT+PRINTLOCALIP` command to print it again).
+9. Reset your device or send the command `AT+RSTLOCALCONN`.
+Make sure your device has established a connection to your local Wi-Fi network (look at UART terminal and indicator LED).
+Remember of write down printed local IP address (you can use `AT+PRINTLOCALIP` command to print it again if necessary).
-10. Connect to you device by Wi-Fi using previously printed local IP address and previously specified port.
+10. Connect to you device over Wi-Fi using previously printed local IP address and previously specified port.
 11. Try sending commands (e.g. `AT+SETLOAD=TOGGLE`) over Wi-Fi using established TCP connection.
-Make sure Billy follows your orders.
+Make sure Billy follows your instructions.
 12. Open any web browser (I recommend Mozilla Firefox) on any device connected to the same local Wi-Fi network and insert previously printed IP address into an address bar.
 13. Use web interface to turn your load ON and OFF.

 Additionally, if your device supports Bluetooth Classic:

 14. Send command `AT+SETBTDEVNAME=<value>` to specify Billy's name as a Bluetooth slave device.
-15. Send command `AT+SETBT=ON` to turn on Bluetooth Clasicc.
+15. Send command `AT+SETBT=ON` to turn on Bluetooth Classic.
-16. Connect to Billy by Bluetooth using previously specified slave device name.
+16. Connect to Billy over Bluetooth using previously specified slave device name.
 17. Try sending commands (e.g. `AT+SETLOAD=TOGGLE`) over Bluetooth.
-Make sure Billy follows your orders.
+Make sure Billy follows your instructions.

 ### Complete command list
 Please refer to `config_ASCII_cmd_handler.h`.